Loopring/protocols/packages/loopring_v3/DESIGN.md

 - The rings always contain the predetermined number of orders

 We have 5 circuits:
-- Trade (aka Settlement)
+- Rring Settlement (aka Trade)
 - Deposit
-- Off-chain withdraw
+- Offchain withdrawal
-- On-chain withdraw
+- Onchain withdrawal
-- Cancel
+- Order Cancellation

-Circuits with and without on-chain data availability are available.
-We also support a couple of different block sizes for each circuit type to reduce the proving time with otherwise padded large blocks (or long delays until the block can be completely filled).
+Circuits with and without onchain data availability are available.
+We also support a couple of different block sizes for each circuit type to reduce the proving time without pading too many non-op works (or long delays until the block can be completely filled).

-### Committing and Verifying Blocks On-chain
+### Committing and Verifying Blocks Onchain

 Creating a proof for a block can take a long time.
-If the proof needs to be available at the same time the state is updated on-chain we limit the maximum throughput of the system by the proof generation time.
+If the proof needs to be available at the same time the state is updated onchain we limit the maximum throughput of the system by the proof generation time.
 But we don't need the proof immediately.
 If a block is committed that isn't verified in time we can easily revert the state by going back to a finalized block which is guaranteed to be a valid state.
 This allows for
-- faster settlement of rings because operators don't need to wait on the proof generation before they can publish the settlements (and thus also the new Merkle tree states) on-chain.
+- faster settlement of rings because operators don't need to wait on the proof generation before they can publish the settlements (and thus also the new Merkle tree states) onchain.
 - the parallelization of the the proof generation.
 Multiple operators can generate a proof at the same time.
 This isn't possible otherwise because the initial state needs to be known at proof generation time.

 We use a simple commit and verify scheme.
 A block can be in 3 states:
-- Committed: The block has been committed on-chain but not yet proven
+- Committed: The block has been committed onchain but not yet proven
 - Verified: The block has been committed and has been proven, but a block that was committed before this block has not yet been verified.
 - Finalized: The block and all previous blocks have been proven.

 Proofs do not need to be submitted in order.
 The proof can be submitted anytime from the start the block was committed until the maximum proof generation time has passed.

 There is **NO** risk of losing funds for users.
 The worst that can happen is that the state is reversed to the latest finalized state.
 All rings that were settled afterwards are automatically reverted by restoring the Merkle roots.
-Blocks with on-chain requests that were reverted need to be re-submitted and withdrawals are only allowed on finalized blocks.
+Blocks with onchain requests that were reverted need to be re-submitted and withdrawals are only allowed on finalized blocks.

 ## Operators

 The operator is responsible for creating, committing and proving blocks.
-Blocks need to be submitted on-chain and the correctness of the work in a block needs to be proven.
+Blocks need to be submitted onchain and the correctness of the work in a block needs to be proven.
 This is done by creating a proof.

 The operator can be a simple Ethereum address or can be a complex contract allowing multiple operators to work together to submit and prove blocks.
 It is left up to the exchange how this is set up.

-The operator contract can also be used to enforce an off-chain data-availability system.
+The operator contract can also be used to enforce an offchain data-availability system.
 A simple scheme could be that multiple parties need to sign off on a block before it can be committed.
 This can be checked in the operator contract.
 As long as one member is trustworthy and actually shares the data then data-availability is ensured.

-The operator creates a block and submits it on-chain by calling `commitBlock`.
+The operator creates a block and submits it onchain by calling `commitBlock`.
 He then has at most `MAX_PROOF_GENERATION_TIME_IN_SECONDS` seconds to submit a proof for the block using `verifyBlock`.
 A proof can be submitted any time between when the block is committed and `MAX_PROOF_GENERATION_TIME_IN_SECONDS` seconds afterwards, verifying a block does not need to be done in the same order as they are committed.
 If a block isn't proven in time `revertBlock` needs to be called by the operator within `MAX_AGE_UNFINALIZED_BLOCK_UNTIL_WITHDRAW_MODE` seconds the block was committed.
 When a block is successfully reverted the complete stake of the exchange is burned.
 If the operator fails to call `revertBlock` in time the exchange will automatically go into withdrawal mode.
 If there are any unverified blocks anyone can call `burnStake` to still burn the stake.

 ### Restrictions imposed on the Operator